qitops/qitops-cli-tools/src/README.md

 - Run tests in a controlled environment
 - Consider network latency in your test environment

+### Enhanced Performance Testing
+- Design multi-stage tests to simulate realistic user behavior
+- Use different load profiles for different testing scenarios
+- Define multiple scenarios to test different API endpoints
+- Use weighted scenarios to simulate real-world usage patterns
+- Set appropriate thresholds based on SLAs and performance requirements
+- Use tags to categorize and analyze metrics
+- Monitor real-time metrics during test execution
+- Analyze percentile measurements for a better understanding of performance
+- Use custom thresholds to catch performance regressions early
+- Run tests in different environments to compare performance

+### Data-Driven Testing
+- Organize test data in CSV or JSON format based on complexity
+- Use CSV for simple tabular data with a consistent structure
+- Use JSON for complex nested data structures
+- Include a header row in CSV files for better readability
+- Use meaningful placeholder names that match data column names
+- Keep test configurations generic with placeholders
+- Use stop-on-failure for dependent test iterations
+- Set appropriate max iterations for large datasets
+- Validate data files before running tests
+- Use environment-specific configurations with data-driven tests
+- Combine data-driven testing with API collections for complex workflows

 ### Security Testing
 - Start with passive scanning before active scanning
 - Use appropriate scan depth based on your security requirements